erhsparks/app_academy_prepwork/w1/w1d4/README.md

 ### Getting Started

 Download the [zip][w1d4-zip] containing the day's exercises.
-Extract it to a directory in your workspace and navigate there in your terminal (for example, `cd ~/my_workspace/w1d4`).
-You'll find a few things in the
+Extract it to a directory on your computer and upload the folder to your Cloud9 workspace (you can do this by selecting **File > Upload Files** from the Cloud9 menu toolbar).
+Navigate to the directory in your terminal.
+There you'll find a few things:
-directory:

 - a `Gemfile`: this specifies the gem versions we'll be using in our project.
 We can manage gem versions with the `bundler` gem (more